christianalfoni/EmptyBox/posts/2016_04_27_Combining-React-with-industrial-design.md

 - We rarely pass a prop from our application component to a stateless component which just passes that prop down to another component.
 That way we keep the UI structure less rigid
 - We can easily introduce new compositions.
 For example maybe we wanted to wrap our `<Icon/>` in a `<Tooltip text="wheeee"><Icon/></Tooltip>`.
 With the two other approaches we would have to move back to the components project and implement new components or props with `if (tooltip) {}`.

 But some components should be abstracted?
 Well, ideally not.
-I think we need to move ourselves from traditional thinking where we imagine the *tabs* actually has something to do with the tab content.
+I think we need to move ourselves from traditional thinking where we imagine the *tabs* actually has something to do with the *tab content*.
 They really do not, let me explain.

-Your application is in a state where the current tab index is for example `1`.
+Your application is in a state where the current tab index is `1`.

 ```javascript